How do I start a new LPFM station?

 What can an organization do right now?

-Organizations applying for LPFM stations should be existing organizations that are engaged in other community services and wish to use radio as an extension to their educational program.
+Entities applying for LPFM stations should be existing organizations that are engaged in other community services and wish to use radio as an extension to their educational program.
 If you are wanting to run a station as a business to make money (e.g. make a profit), have no desire to truly serve the community (i.e. use the station as a personal jukebox) or just run the station as a weekend hobby, LPFM IS NOT (repeat NOT) the appropriate service for you.
 Organizations should have a board of directors consisting of multiple members who help govern the station.
 Board members can not have an ownership stake in other radio or TV stations or a daily newspaper and board members should not have any history of unlcensed (pirate) broadcasting, especially if the FCC has issued a notice of unlicensed operation.
 Your board members should have no felony convictions, at least 80% of them being citizens of the United States and no board member can be currently on a denial of federal benefits under the U.S. Anti Drug Act (the same law that prevents those with certain drug convictions from getting student loans).
 The organization must be recognized as a non-profit corporation by a state government (preferably the state the station is in) and the use of so-called "unincorporated associations" is discouraged as most applications from those types of organizations fail.
-Board members should reside within 20 miles of the proposed transmitter site (10 miles in the top 50 markets) and have a headquarters within the same radius (current rules require either 75% of the board or the headquarters within the 20/10 mile radius).
-Organizations should be prepared to provide 8 hours of local programming per day and be able to staff a main studio for up to 20 hours per week (bsaed on the outcome of the LPFM window, stations may be subject to these additional rules).
+Board members should reside within 20 miles of the proposed transmitter site (10 miles in the top 50 markets) and the organization should have a headquarters within the same radius (current rules require either 75% of the board or the headquarters within the 20/10 mile radius).
+Organizations should be prepared to provide 8 hours of local programming per day and be able to staff a main studio for up to 20 hours per week (based on the outcome of the LPFM window, stations may be subject to these additional rules).